 Not cool enough for you?
 Well then we have the menus.
 You can hear most if not all menu options for any given menu.
 Kenwood numbers the menus so you'll need a "cheat sheet" to keep track of your favorite menu numbers.
 However, functions are grouped in sets so as long as you hit a menu in the group you can move around the menus in the group and check out each of their options.
 You can do this with the direction pad and the inner knob on the top.

 This is a DSTAR radio.
 Yes, you can set your callsign and your standard messages.
 Yes, all with voice output to help you.

 In brief: Press the menu key; type the menu number for mycall; and hit the right arrow to enter editing.
 From there you are in the last filled character of the current value.
 The default is "nocall".
-My Audio User Guide for the TH-D74A includes examples.
+My Audio User Guide includes examples.